igorexa34314/crm-vue/README.md

 [![crm2.png](https://i.postimg.cc/SxsC1sZX/crm1.png)](https://postimg.cc/Yh5vhpBk)
 [![crm3.png](https://i.postimg.cc/s2GSyLCs/crm2.png)](https://postimg.cc/Jymt5Ph2)

 This CRM system allows you to calculate expenses by created categories, as well as view expenses statistics.
-There is a built-in support for languages: English Russian, Ukrainian
+You can convert watch your bill and history on different currency rates - automatic conversion enabled.
+There is a built-in support for languages: English Russian, Ukrainian.
 The application contains pages: Your Account, History, Planning, New Entry, Category.

 Try it on:\